MicrosoftDocs/win32/desktop-src/direct3d10/id3dx10skininfo-addboneinfluences.md

-﻿---
+---
-Description: 'Enable an existing bone to influence a group of vertices and define how much influence the bone has on each vertex.' ms.assetid: '37ba97a8-ba40-4700-b8b8-fa7cc9118307'
+Description: Enable an existing bone to influence a group of vertices and define how much influence the bone has on each vertex. ms.assetid: 37ba97a8-ba40-4700-b8b8-fa7cc9118307
-title: 'ID3DX10SkinInfo::AddBoneInfluences method'
+title: ID3DX10SkinInfoAddBoneInfluences method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DX10SkinInfo::AddBoneInfluences method